 Foreign competition: Most people buy heavy horse collars from abroad, where you can buy a complete set of harness for £1,200 and get it straightaway, rather than paying £5,000-6,000 for a handmade set of harness and waiting six months

 Foreign competition: Cheap imports of inferior quality and fit are being passed off as genuine English collars.

 Making versus finishing: Some harness makers import collars from the Amish in the USA, and then finish them off in the UK and pass them off as their own – it can be hard for customers to distinguish this.

-Ageing workforce: Of the four professional collar makers, two are over 60 and nearing retirement.
+Ageing workforce: Of the four professional collar makers, two are nearing retirement age.

 Recruitment issues: Those interested in attending training courses tend to be people who have taken early retirement or are middle-aged and looking for something to do, rather than those desperately needing to learn a skill.
 It is challenging to encourage young people as the money isn’t great and the market is not seen to be growing.

 Recruitment issues: The main issue is that there is no one taking up the craft.
 It just needs one super keen younger person to take it up and it would keep the craft ticking over for another few decades.

 Training issues: There are no training facilities for collar makers.
 The Saddlery Training Centre ran courses in collar making for many years but the demand has virtually disappeared, although the last training consultant (John McDonald) will still run a course for anyone seriously interested in learning the skills.

 Training issues: While lots of people have been trained in collar making over the years and know how to do it (the skills can be learned in a week), no one has taken it up as a profession.
 People tend to learn how to make one, and then don’t make another one and forget how to do it.
 They also tend not to put in the time to develop their skills and customer base.